Edna Buchanan was born in New Jersey in 1939. She is alive and well and lives in Miami, Florida.

 Here is a listing of her fiction books:

 * Written by Edna and 12 other Florida authors.
-A must read for fans of Florida fun and mystery.
+Naked Came The Manatee is a must read for fans of Florida fun and mystery.

 Her non-fiction is equally entertaining, usually very chilling, and includes: